Independence Day: UK's queen agrees grandson Harry, wife Meghan can exit senior royal role

 Prince Andrew’s friendship with convicted sex offender Jeffrey Epstein came under uncomfortable scrutiny while the queen’s husband, Prince Philip, 98, received a police warning over a car crash.

-Reporting by Toby Melville; Writing by Guy Faulconbridge and Michael Holden; Editing by Kate Holton and Gareth Jones
+Reporting by Toby Melville; additional reporting by Kelsey Johnson in Ottawa; writing by Guy Faulconbridge and Michael Holden; Editing by Kate Holton, Gareth Jones and Richard Pullin